bartmichu/node-urbackup-server-api/README.md

 Using client ID should be preferred to client name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>boolean</code> - When successful, boolean true.
+**Returns**: <code>boolean</code> - When successful, Boolean true.
 Boolean false when save request was unsuccessful or invalid key/value.

 | Param | Type | Description |
 | --- | --- | --- |